-Your Engineers are Burning Out (and why it can be easy to miss)
+Your Systems Engineers are Burning Out (and why it can be easy to miss)

 Last Updated: December 22nd, 2025 5 min read Servers Australia

-When an MSP starts feeling stretched, the first instinct is usually to talk about headcount.
+When an Managed Service Provider starts feeling stretched, the first instinct is usually to talk about headcount.

 Sometimes that’s true.
 More often, it’s a symptom, not the cause.